FourierFlows/FourierFlows.jl/docs/src/basics.md

-## Basic steps for solving a problem
+## Basic steps for solving a problem: step through an example script

 To illustrate the basic steps for solving a problem consider the 1D Kuramoto-Sivashinsky equation for $u(x, t)$: